RSDKModding/RSDK-Modding-Wiki/RSDKv3/Functions/Audio/SetSfxAttributes/README.md

 # SetSfxAttributes

 ## Description
-Sets the loop count and panning of the given sound effect to the given values.
+Sets the loop count and panning of the given sound effect slot in the GameConfig to the given values.
+Unlike `PlaySfx` and `StopSfx`, this function does not have an equivalent for sound effects in the StageConfig.

 ## Parameters

 - `sfx`
-The slot of the sound effect.
-It's recommended to the `SfxName` alias for this.
+The slot of the sound effect in the GameConfig
 - `loopCount`
 The number of times the sound effect should loop, if it's set to play on loop.
 Setting this to -1 will leave the loop count unchanged.
 - `panning`